bhavyagada/hackedinterpreter/README.md

 # HackedInterpreter

+I renamed the interpreter to Xene to better fit my project, which is built on top of it.

+Credit goes to the original author [Florian](https://github.com/boombuler).

 HackedInterpreter is a featurecomplete interpreter for the H language which is used in http://hackedapp.com.
 This interpreter has supports C-style comments in code files, which the original language doesn't at the moment.

 ## Compiling